 Dr. Sidney Arthur King was born in Kingsville (Essex County), Ontario on the 23rd of January, 1844.
 He was the youngest of 4 children born to James King and the former Sarah Perry.
-His father was the founder of Kingsville who worked as a Customs Collector.
+His father was the founder of Kingsville and worked as a Customs Collector.
 Dr. King’s siblings were; James Workman King, Helena Ada King and Alfred King.

 Dr. King graduated M.D. from Victoria College in Coburg in 1867 and commenced the practice of medicine in Kingsville.
 Dr. King was known to travel into Chatham-Kent to attend to patients in Raleigh Twp and Romney Twp.

-Dr. and Mrs. King had 5 children all born in Kingsville; Arthur Hamilton King was born on the 11th of April 1873, George Clarence King was born on the 24th of December 1874, Anna Laura King was born on the 26th of October 1876, Florence Elise King was born on the 23rd of July, 1878 (and died at the age of 13 months) and Charles Stanley King was born on the 3rd of June, 1880.
+Dr. and Mrs. King had 5 children all born in Kingsville; Arthur Hamilton King was born on the 11th of April 1873, George Clarence King was born on the 24th of December 1874, Anna Laura King was born on the 26th of October 1876, Florence Elise King was born on the 23rd of July, 1878 (and died of enteritis at the age of 13 months) and Charles Stanley King was born on the 3rd of June, 1880.

 In 1873, Dr. King started the Kingsville Reporter newspaper.
 He continued to be involved with the newspaper until 1893.
 Dr. King served 8 years as the Reeve of Kingsville.

 Mrs. King died in Kingsville on the 29th of August, 1881 at the age of 31.
 She was buried at the Church of the Epiphany Anglican Cemetery in Kingsville.